Hon. Catherine Charlotte Prittie1

 Henry O'Callaghan Prittie, 4th Baron Dunalley of Kilboy was born on 21 March 1851.1 He was the son of Henry Prittie, 3rd Baron Dunalley of Kilboy and Lady Anne Maria Louisa O'Callaghan.2 He married Mary Frances Farmer, daughter of Maj.-Gen. Reginald Onslow Farmer, on 22 August 1876.1 He died on 5 August 1927 at age 76.1

-He was educated at Harrow School, Harrow on the Hill, London, England.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, with a Bachelor of Arts (B.A.).1 He gained the rank of Lieutenant in the service of the Rifle Brigade.1 He held the office of High Sheriff of County Tipperary in 1883.1 He succeeded to the title of 4th Baron Dunalley of Kilboy, co.
-Tipperary [I., 1800] on 10 September 1885.1 He held the office of Representative Peer [Ireland] in 1891.1 He gained the rank of Honorary Colonel in the service of the 3rd Battalion, Royal Irish Regiment.1 He held the office of Lieutenant of County Tipperary in 1905.1
+He was educated at Harrow School, Harrow, London, EnglandG.1 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, with a Bachelor of Arts (B.A.)1 He gained the rank of Lieutenant in the Rifle Brigade.1 He held the office of High Sheriff of County Tipperary in 1883.1 He succeeded as the 4th Baron Dunalley of Kilboy, co.
+Tipperary [I., 1800] on 10 September 1885.1 He held the office of Representative Peer [Ireland] in 1891.1 He gained the rank of Honorary Colonel in the 3rd Battalion, Royal Irish Regiment.1 He held the office of Lieutenant of County Tipperary in 1905.1

 Children of Henry O'Callaghan Prittie, 4th Baron Dunalley of Kilboy and Mary Frances Farmer